sullivanlb/bot-neo/README.md

 # botNeo
-This discord bot called Neo will soon get other features, at the moment he have these :
+This discord bot called Neo, at the moment he have these features :

 Prefix bot is "."